swastikpareek/cog/STARTERKIT/README.md

 ### JavaScript Files

 An example JS file `theme.js` is added by default in the `js/` folder.
 This file contains sample code wrapped in the `Drupal.behaviors` code standard.
 This JS file is added to the theme with the following portion of the code from `[theme-name].libraries.yml`.
-Nimbus does not have compression enabled for Gulp since it is relying on Drupal's caching system.
+Cog does not have compression enabled for Gulp since it is relying on Drupal's caching system.

 ```
 lib: